Martin-Gleiss/smartvisu/readme.txt

     -       Main: Alert function
     -       Buttons: change icon
     -       Buttons: pressed short / long
+    -       Szenes

 HISTORY
 --------------------------------------------------------------------------------
+v 1.8
+    - Apps with more docu

 v 1.7 06.10.12
     - new feature: Apps (an app is a complete html-page, witch can be easily used in your project.
 Use lib.app('NAME OF APP') to use one.